-‘Cheer’ breakout star Jerry Harris sued over allegations of sexually abusing minors
+‘Cheer’ breakout star Jerry Harris arrested on federal child pornography charge

 Harris’s representatives did not respond to The Washington Post, but denied the allegations in a statement shared Monday with Variety: “We categorically dispute the claims made against Jerry Harris, which are alleged to have occurred when he was a teenager,” the spokesperson stated.
 “We are confident that when the investigation is completed the true facts will be revealed.”

 Harris began to communicate with the twins after asking for their phone numbers and Instagram, Snapchat and Twitter handles at a 2018 competition, according to the lawsuit.
 It adds that his messages became sexual in nature “almost immediately,” and that he offered to help boost their social media presences in exchange for nude photos.
-At a national competition held the next year in Fort Worth, Tex., the document states, Harris told one of the brothers to meet him in a bathroom, where he allegedly demanded oral sex.
+At a national competition held the next year in Fort Worth, the document states, Harris told one of the brothers to meet him in a bathroom, where he allegedly demanded oral sex.

-The Monday filing coincided with the initial USA Today report that the FBI executed a search warrant related to the sexual abuse allegations at a residence in Naperville, Ill., a suburb of Chicago.
+The Monday filing coincided with the initial USA Today report that the FBI executed a search warrant related to the sexual abuse allegations at a residence in Naperville, a suburb of Chicago.
 At the time, FBI spokeswoman Tina Jagerson referred The Post to a statement from the Chicago field office: “The FBI is conducting court-authorized law enforcement activity in the area.
 We have no further comment.”

 Harris rose to fame earlier this year after appearing in the Emmy-nominated series “Cheer,” about the title-winning cheerleading team at Navarro, a community college in Corsicana, Tex.
 Known for his uplifting “mat talks,” or the cheerleading version of pep talks, Harris and the team’s coach, Monica Aldama, became the series’s most widely known figures.
-The latter is currently on “Dancing With the Stars.”
+She is currently on “Dancing With the Stars.”

 The lawsuit states that Harris was already a successful figure within the cheerleading community when he began “grooming” the brothers.
 It adds that their mother reported Harris to USASF, Varsity and Cheer Athletics after learning her sons “were not the only victims,” and that she filed a report with the Fort Worth police in July and the FBI in August.
 USA Today obtained letters sent in August to Florida and Texas police by Varsity’s chief legal officer, Burton Brillhart, who wrote that the company had become aware of the “inappropriate sexual conduct” allegations.